vincentlee1218/StudentRecord/README.md

   // constructors and other data fields not shown

-  // returns the average (arithmetic mean) of teh values in scores
+  // returns the average (arithmetic mean) of the values in scores
   // whose subscripts are between first and last, inclusive
   // precondition: 0 M= first <= last < scores.length
   private double average(int first, int last)
   {  /* to be implemented in part (a) */   }

-  // returns true if each scucessive value in scores is greater
+  // returns true if each successive value in scores is greater
   // than or equal to the previous value;
   // otherwise, returns false
   private boolean hasImproved()